 Almost half of young women don’t trust their employer with their mental health

-There is clearly scope for businesses to better support their employee’s mental health and wellbeing, to reduce the stigma associated with mental ill health, and to create a safe environment for people to talk openly about their health.
-Providing good mental health support for all employees is shown to improve work performance as reduce presenteeism and absenteeism.
+There is clearly scope for businesses to better support their employee’s mental health and well-being, to reduce the stigma associated with mental ill health, and to create a safe environment for people to talk openly about their health.
+Providing good mental health support for all employees is shown to improve work performance and reduce presenteeism and absenteeism.

-Further to this, over two thirds (67 per cent) of employers say they provide access to professional support provided by a specialist mental healthcare company and 66 per cent provide training or coaching on mental healthcare.
+Furthermore, over two-thirds (67 per cent) of employers say they provide access to professional support provided by a specialist mental healthcare company, and 66 per cent provide training or coaching on mental healthcare.
 Whilst just over half (51 per cent) provide insurance to cover any personal mental health support required.

 There is clearly a disconnect between the support employers say they are providing and what employees understand is available to them and feel comfortable using.

 Explaining what businesses can do to support women’s mental health, Clare Price, Head of Psychological Services at Onebright, said:

 “Employers can play a key role in supporting the early identification of anxiety, depression and other mental health conditions and improving access to care.
 It’s an investment well worth making.
 Reducing the stigma surrounding mental health conditions and training managers and the workforce on how to start a conversation if they are concerned about an employee is a great first step.

 “Further to this, it is worth including content about mental health in company newsletters, on any internal intranet and in other employee communications.
 If left untreated, mental ill health may significantly impact organisational outcomes.
 It may also adversely impact multiple areas of employee performance, including focus and decision-making, time management, completing physical tasks, social interactions, and communication.
 Like most physical health conditions, early detection and effective treatment lessen the severity and impact of the returning quality of life.